Skip to content

 When CBD is introduced into the body, it's thought to bind to these receptors and interact with them in a way that helps to regulate these functions.

-While research on how CBD oil does work is ongoing, many people turn to CBD oil to help with anxiety, sleep, inflammation, and pain.
+While research on how CBD oil does work is ongoing, many people turn to both CBD oil & CBD gummies for pain relief, anxiety & more.
 However, more research is needed in clinical trials to fully grasp CBD oil's potential benefits, risks, appropriate dosages, and safe methods of use in humans.

 This article will look at the research on how CBD oil does work to exert its health benefits and the different types of CBD products available.